What are job arrays?

 A resource manager or scheduler that support job arrays typically exposes a task identifier to the job script as an environment variable.
 This is simply a number out of a range specified when the job is submitted.

-For the resource managers and schedulers supported by atools, that would be * PBS_ARRAYID for PBS torque, * MOAB_JOBARRAYINDEX for Adaptive's Moab, and * SGE_TASKID for SUN Grid Engine (SGE), * SLURM_ARRAY_TASK_ID for Slurm workload manager.
+For the resource managers and schedulers supported by atools, that would be

-Typically, this task identifier is then use to determine, e.g., the specific input file for this task in the job script:
+Typically, this task identifier is then use to determine, e.g., the specific input file for this task in the Slurm job script:

 ...